---

 Growth metrics, including year-over-year revenue increases and user base expansion, further illustrate scalability.
 These metrics, when segmented by market or product line, offer deeper insights into the startup’s strengths and areas for improvement.

-By combining robust documentation with actionable metrics, startups can effectively communicate their value proposition and secure investor confidence.
+By combining disciplined documentation with verifiable metrics, startups communicate their value clearly and earn investor confidence.

 Investors value transparency.
 Before stepping into a meeting, ensure your pitch highlights not only the potential of your business but also the challenges it may face.
 This balanced approach demonstrates a realistic understanding of your market and builds confidence in your ability to deliver when vetting a company.